 The agenda item did not match most of the comments, the majority of which alleged corruption and bad management of the county, along with complaints about management of the Estancia Valley Solid Waste Authority.

 The EVSWA is a quasi-governmental entity formed through a joint effort of several municipalities and Torrance County.
-Its role is to run the landfill east of Moriarty; additionally it has a contract with Torrance County for solid waste disposal services, which it provides through transfer stations around the county.
+Its role is to run the landfill east of Moriarty; additionally it has a contract with Torrance County for solid waste disposal services along with other services.

 That contract was the source of most of the ire of people who showed up at last week’s meeting to put their two cents in about trash disposal in the county.